yannick-cw/crazyflie-commander/drone-control/README.md

 # drone-control

-> ⚠️ Work in progress — API not final.
+> Work in progress, API not final.

 A Rust library for autonomous missions on a [Crazyflie](https://www.bitcraze.io/products/crazyflie-2-1-plus/) nano-drone.
 It's based on [`crazyflie-lib`](https://crates.io/crates/crazyflie-lib) (async, radio link).
 A flight is a list of high-level `Command`s (take off, go to waypoint, orbit, smooth path, billiard-box, land).
 The library runs the mission, streams live telemetry, and takes an abort signal (e.g. keypress) that lands or emergency-stops.

 ## Example